All for Water and Water for All

 Goal 5: Gender Equality

 Imagine dropping out of school or being unemployed because your time and energy are needed to secure water for your family.
-That’s why 1 in 4 girls in emerging markets don’t finish elementary school.
+That’s why girls are four times more likely to miss school than boys.
 With safe water and sanitation, girls can stay in school and women have time to go to work, build their own businesses, and contribute to the development of their families and communities.

 Goal 8: Economic Growth